Excluded minors are almost fragile: Confining sets

-Now $z$ is an $N$-contractible element of $M'$, so it follows from Lemma \ref{noextrastrong} (ii) that $\si(M'/z)$ is not $3$-connected.
+Now $z$ is an $N$-contractible element of $M'$, so it follows from \cref{noextrastrong}(i) that $\si(M'/z)$ is not $3$-connected.
 Hence there is a vertical $3$-separation $(X,z,Y)$ of $M'$ for some $X$ and $Y$.
-But then either $X$ or $Y$ must cospan $\cl^{*}(G)$ by Lemma \ref{cospanningG}.
+But then either $X$ or $Y$ cospans $\cl^{*}(G)$ by \cref{cospanningG}.
 Assume $X$ cospans $\cl^{*}(G)$.
 Then $z\in \cl^{*}(X)$, and by the definition of a vertical $3$-separation, $z\in \cl(Y)$; a contradiction to orthogonality. \end{proof}

-Now we work towards a proof that $D\subseteq \cl^{*}(G)$.
-We first need the following easy observation on the elements that are $N$-flexible in $M'$.

-\begin{lemma} If $c$ is $N$-flexible, then $c\in \cl^{*}(G)$. \end{lemma}
+\begin{lemma} If $c \in E(M')$ is $N$-flexible, then $c\in \cl^{*}(G)$. \end{lemma}